Sunday, December 28, 2014

 The Clear Sky Clock and Scope Nights, my two goto astronomy weather apps insisted “clearing by 7 p.m.”
 Alas, 7 and then 8 came and went without a hint of that.
 Poor old Unk laid a finger aside of his nose, opened up the bottle of Yell, and turned on the umpteenth showing of A Christmas Story.
 In a bit of a snit, I settled in for the prelude to a long winter’s nap where visions of gleaming APO refractors on massive German equatorial mounts would undoubtedly dance in my head.

 And so another Christmas Eve has come and gone muchachos.
 This was my first skunking in a couple of years and I tried to bear it with good grace, declaring that should it clear by midnight, I’d hie myself out to the backyard with a pair of binoculars at least.
 But I almost didn’t need to.
-The memory of M42 as seen in my 3-inch Tasco reflector on Christmas Eve of 1965 was clearer than ever this year.
+The memory of M42 as seen on Christmas Eve of 1966 was clearer than ever this year.
 And there is always next year.
 To sum up?
 “Happy Christmas to all, and to all a good night!”

 Postscript: As midnight came in, there was indeed some clearing, and Unk wobbled onto the deck with his trusty Burgess 15x70 binocs and got his Christmas Eve view of the Great Nebula.
 If a somewhat shaky one caused by the cold wind, the heavy binoculars, and maybe by the just a bit more than a dram of Yell he'd consumed while watching freaking Anthony Bourdain's show, his Christmas Eve viewing of choice this year.